'There is no technological substitute for it': Greensboro Youth Orchestra resumes in-person rehearsals — outdoors

 And "acoustics are surprisingly good," Zlotnick said as he listened.

-Sunday's temperatures in the mid-70s won't last all fall.
+The temperatures were in the mid-70s but won't last all fall.
 So musicians won't be able to rehearse there when it turns cold, Zlotnick said.

 The orchestra hopes to return to UNCG for the winter and spring.